UpdatesPosted by C. John Tue, November 06, 2018 21:45:06

 going on?
 We hear the helicopter above and thus almost miss the initial appearance

 of the police dog scampering unhindered through our garden/yard.
 It is

 immediately followed by a posse of police officers in and out of uniform but

-all armed with sub-machine guns.
+all armed with automatic rifles.
 They rendezvous outside our front gate, leaving

 it wide open.
 (This leads to a wild theory that we have now discovered why we

 often find the aforementioned gate open at the end of the day when it is closed

 We try to attract the policemen’s attention but

 they are focused on the task in hand.
 Local media gossip reveals that a car